 Review: Colm Tóibín’s The Story of the Night

-Found this article relevant?Bibliophile_pgh, Barry Michaels, MissTetsuo and one other person found this witty
+Found this article relevant?Bibliophile_pgh, Matt Berry, MissTetsuo and one other person found this witty

 Catapulted to popular recognition and fame after the scintillating adaptation of his book Brooklyn for the big screen in 2015, Colm Tóibín is a force to be reckoned with.
 Now, more and more readers are paying attention to the brilliant works of this Irish author.
 To characterize Tóibín as an Irish national, however, is to overlook his extensive experience living in other countries and his close contact with diverse cultures.